Kyleetd/Snake-Game/README.md

 Sun Nov 27 19:20:59 PST 2022
 INFO: Leaderboard was loaded

-Sun Nov 27 19:21:10 PST 2022
-INFO: Kylee's score was added to leaderboard.

-Sun Nov 27 19:21:15 PST 2022
-INFO: Lexy's score was added to leaderboard.

-Sun Nov 27 19:21:28 PST 2022
-INFO: Jaden's score was added to leaderboard.

 ## *Phase 4: Task 3*
 To improve this project, I would remove the nested button listener classes in the ControllerGUI class.
 Specifically, all of the nested ActionListener classes can be replaced with lambda expressions.